5 Ways to Hear Your Intuitive Voice

 One can still the mind a variety of ways, such as with transcendental meditation or sitting peacefully watching a sunset.
 Sometimes, an auto-pilot activity like doing dishes or sweeping the garage will clear the mental path long enough for those deeper thoughts to rise to the surface.

-Whatever your preferred method, getting still is just the first step, for the true goal is to remain still long enough for your inner voice to speak and be heard.
+Whatever your preferred method, getting still is just the first step, for the true goal is to remain still long enough for your inner voice to not only speak but also be heard.

 Disengage